Vedas – The Foundation of Hinduism

-There are four main Vedas.
+There are four principal Vedas.

 The four Vedas are: